The Future of Working at UD

 Blue Hen Heroes

-At the height of the COVID-19 pandemic, it felt like the world had come to a stop, but these employees persevered to keep the UD community up and running.
-This monthly segment on Working at UD highlights our Blue Hen Heroes who are working diligently each day to create and maintain safe spaces for us all, while continuing to meet challenges of protecting the flock.
-Do you know a team who has been demonstrating UD values, commitment and spirit?
+During the COVID-19 pandemic, employees persevered to keep the UD community up and running.
+This monthly segment on Working at UD highlights some of our Blue Hen Heroes who are working diligently each day to create and maintain safe spaces for us all, while continuing to meet challenges of protecting the flock.
 Nominate them for the Blue Hen Hero segment here.

 The amazing UDIT-ATS team has worked nights, days and weekends throughout the pandemic to support faculty in their pivot to online teaching…and now, the pivot to hybrid course delivery methods.
 This creative and expert team researched, deployed and documented new tools and services to ensure that faculty had access to the very best capabilities to ensure high quality learning experiences for UD’s students.